thodnev/xproto/README.rst

   #. provides no security means by itself, instead relying on
      `DTLS <https://en.wikipedia.org/wiki/Datagram_Transport_Layer_Security>`_ underlying protocol or HTTP security (when being mapped to HTTP).
-When DTLS is being used in conjunction, its security features are largely limited to three options: PSK (Pre-Shared Key), asymmetic RPK (Raw Public Key) and X.509 (Certificate).
+When DTLS is being used in conjunction, its security features are largely limited to three options: PSK (Pre-Shared Key), asymmetric RPK (Raw Public Key) and X.509 (Certificate).
-     Also the usage of DTLS does not contribute to overall traffic efficiency.
+     Also, the usage of DTLS does not contribute to overall traffic efficiency.
      And we could not use HTTP security as it complicates the stack and enlargens the packet size
   #. ... and many more ...
 Seriously, enough, that is not an academic comparison of protocols.
 Of all the alternatives,
      CoAP is probably the best, but it still does not fulfill our needs because of its drawbacks.